Child protection is about saving children’s lives

 Child Watch is a unique project centred on the care and protection of vulnerable children and building a strong bond between communities and education, protection and healthcare systems.

 The project focuses on enrolling children within the age group of 6 to 14 years in formal school.
 Vocational training support and guidance are given to children over 14 years of age who have dropped out of school.
-Child Watch works closely with the parents, especially fathers, to increase their involvement in their children’s lives and encourage children to ensure retention in school.

-Mother and Child Care Unit
+Mother & Child Care Unit

-The Mother and Child Care Unit, established in 2010, is a short-stay home which provides safe shelter to mothers and their children who were abandoned by their families and/or experienced domestic violence from their husbands and were compelled to leave their homes and take shelter on the streets, pavements and platforms of Kolkata.
+The Mother and Child Care Unit, established in 2010, is a short-stay home which provides safe shelter to mothers and their children who were abandoned by their families and/or experienced domestic violence from their husbands and were compelled to leave their homes and take shelter on the streets and platforms of Kolkata.

 After Care Programme for Young Adults